Quick validation of novel ideas that might otherwise cost thousands of dollars in research and development.

 Some companies may prefer having two individuals present for each role.
 This goes for the marketing, design, and engineering roles.

-Ultimately, assembling a team that has a great work ethic and chemistry will make your remote design sprint successful.
+Ultimately, assembling a team with a great work ethic and chemistry will make your remote design sprint successful.

 Cost of a design sprint

-The consultancy fees for a remote design sprint and on-location have a slight difference.
+The consultancy fees for a remote design sprint and on-location slightly differ.

 Without travel and accommodation costs, the invoice will decrease significantly.
 That narrows the costs to the core deliverables and design thinking consultant fees.

 The expected costs for a design sprint will range between 10,000 dollars and 20,000 dollars for the 5-day session.
 That covers the team compensation, preparation, prototype, user tests, and videos.